 You might have heard the greetings of 'Jummah Mubarak' many a times.
 But do you know what it means?
 This greeting is usually heard on Fridays which according to Islam is the holiest day of the week.
 In many religions there is a special day of the week that is considered holy.

 What Is Jummah?

 Most people believe that Jummah is just another way of saying that it is a Friday.
 But that is not true.
 Jummah means much more than a mere day.
 It basically refers to the special prayers offered by Muslims on Friday.
 Devout Muslims are expected to pray or read the namaz five times in a day.
-It is not compulsory for them to go to mosque everyday.
+It is not compulsory for them to go to a mosque every day.
 But all the Muslims are expected to be at the mosque for namaz on Friday evening.
 This is the prayer of Jummah which is usually conducted by a muezzin.

 In large Mosques like the Jamma Masjid in Delhi, crowd of thousands gathers to offer their special Friday prayers.
 Friday in Islam is a day for special prayer and festivities followed by it.
 Hence, is the importance of Friday in Islam.